Dr. Tanya Broesch

 Department of psychology, Simon Fraser University

 I study early social-cognitive development in children living in diverse social contexts.
 My research has three primary objectives.
 First, I examine current theories spanning psychology, anthropology and education, to determine whether they are Western-biased, or generalizable to other contexts.
 Second, I examine how the first 7 years of life impact the developing mind.
 My past research has demonstrated a remarkable number of similarities across diverse contexts, such as early parenting behaviours.
 Yet, we also find striking differences in parental socialization goals and behaviour depending on context.
 Third, I aim to involve communities in the research process with the goal of having citizen-led research objectives.
-I am involved in several collaborative endeavours, all with objectives to better understand human social life.
+I am involved in several collaborative endeavours, including the Culture & Ontogeny Research Initiative, all with objectives to better understand human social life.